Back to Blog

 Understanding Your Balance

 Phoenix tracks balance in millisatoshis internally but only displays whole satoshis.
-Your Clams balance may be 1 satoshi higher/lower than Phoenix shows.
+Your Clams balance may be 1 satoshi higher or lower than Phoenix shows.

 While Phoenix is a non-custodial wallet (you control your keys), Clams will technically label it as a custodial wallet when you import it.
 This is intentional and perfectly fine.